 Many early-stage startups use growth hacking for massive growth on small budgets.
 But growth hacking as a philosophy is often misunderstood.
 Instead of finding tips and tricks to ‘cheat’ growth, you should consider where growth hacking fits into your overall strategy.

-This blog post will explore some of the most effective B2B marketing growth hacks that you can use to maximize ROI in 2022.
+This blog post will explore some of the most effective B2B marketing growth hacks that you can use to maximize ROI.

-Maximize ROI in 2022: X Surprising B2B Marketing Growth Hacks
+Maximize ROI: 7 Surprising B2B Marketing Growth Hacks

 Startups often want to grow ridiculously fast but often don’t have big budgets and are light on resources.
 Enter growth hacking.